FacundoFornaroli/FacundoFornaroli/README.md

     </tr>
     <tr>
         <td><a href="https://github.com/FacundoFornaroli/Facturitas" target="_blank">Facturitas</a></td>
-        <td>Facturitas is a pdf reader, executed with chat gpt and a prompt to structure invoices and create a database to later combine with power bi and do a data analysis.</td>
+        <td>Facturitas is a pdf reader, executed with python and chat gpt and a prompt to structure invoices and create a database to later combine with power bi and do a data analysis.</td>
     </tr>
 </table>